AleG03/awsm/README.md

 awsm console --chrome-profile work
 ```

 `awsm` will automatically look up your `work` alias and open the console in the correct Chrome profile.
-It's a small change that makes a huge difference in your daily workflow

 ### AWS SSO Profiles Generator
 This feature generates AWS CLI SSO profiles for each account and role.
 It creates a configuration file with profiles for all accounts and roles accessible via AWS SSO.